mehwisha01/Design-Portfolio/content/posts/Featured/PackOwnBox/index.md

   <figcaption class="md-figure-caption">Pack Own Box</figcaption>
 </figure>

-### Lessons Learned
+### New Features Requests

 Concluding the design and handing the prototypes to development team is not the end rather the beginning as I am currently overseeing new features through the feedback loop.
-Below are some of the great lessons I have learned:
+Below are some of the great features requested by users in product backlog:

 <ul style="list-style-type:disc">
-         <li>Test more and often.</li>
-         <li>Keep iterating tests with different set of users as everyone suggests something different than other.</li>
-         <li>Open ended and clear questions yield much better results.</li>
-        <li>Design is a process which takes time and must be followed thoroughly from Research to Persona to Wireframes to testing and definitely keeping the feedback loop open.</li>
+         <li>Add the impact on Pickup Orders.</li>
+         <li>Show some how-to videos for AR packaging so consumer know how to utilize maximum space.</li>
+         <li>Even if AR devices are not available, user should roughly see how the packages will be packed.</li>